 K5.
-Provision and promotion of holistic person-centred care and support, duty of care and safeguarding of individuals

-Sareguarum Bor marriadans

-Multiple choice and short answer test

-The apprentice will know and understand Indicative assessment criteria

-K5.
-The provision and promotion of holistic person centred care and support, duty of care and safeguarding of individuals Explain what duty of care means within your role Define person-centred care Analyse how duty of care and person-centred care are maintained in your setting Evaluate how person-centred care is promoted within your setting Describe the types of abuse and their characteristics specific to your work area Evaluate legislation and regulations which must be adhered to when working with individuals Critically analyse the agreed policies and procedures to safeguard individuals Analyse factors that may make individuals vulnerable to abuse
+Provision and promotion of holistic person-centred care and support, duty of care and safeguarding of individuals Mu Multiple choice and short answer test The apprentice will know and understand Indicative assessment criteria K5.
+The provision and promotion of holistic person centred care and support, duty of care and safeguarding of individuals Explain what duty of care means within your role Define person-centred care Analyse how duty of care and person-centred care are maintained in your setting Evaluate how person-centred care is promoted within your setting Describe the types of abuse and their characteristics specific to your work area Evaluate legislation and regulations which must be adhered to when working with individuals Critically analyse the agreed policies and procedures to safeguard individuals

-Amplification and Guidance